tanmayck1201/SMS/README.md

 # SMS
 SMS
-link of project is https://tanmaysms.000webhostapp.com/ login admin password and username is 'admin'
+link of project is https://tanmaysms.000webhostapp.com/

+Login Admin password and username is 'admin'.
+Both are same.

 Pls login two times if not get login once other everything is correct.